zilahir/rzblog/content/blog/smarthome-2/index.md

 ![K-Ruoka Product Response](./images/kruoka_product_response.png)

-It's safe to assume I will need all these, when placing the order, since it's also part of the object the frontends sends to the backend, when adding an item to the busket.
+It's safe to assume I will need all these, when placing the order, since it's also part of the object the frontends sends to the backend, when adding an item to the basket.

 I don't want to store this in my own database, for 2 reasons:

 1) useless for my purposes
-2) what if some of the properties has changed between the time I have added to my busket, and the time my order is being placed.
+2) what if some of the properties has changed between the time I have added to my basket, and the time my order is being placed.

-To avoid that, I will create the busket, and add all the items the moment I tell my google assistant, to place the order.
+To avoid that, I will create the basket, and add all the items the moment I tell my google assistant, to place the order.

 So in my `MongoDB` there is an `Array` of `items`, where the some of the details are present.